SuzyAdel/Punch_It/README.md

 | Falls off plane       | -10f                       | ✅ Harsh failure signal                   |

-corent rewards with reasoning:

-- Small positive shaping reward for facing and moving closer to sphere -W → Walk forward

-A/D → Turn left/right

-Space → Punch
-This is compatible with the 3-branch discrete action space above.

-- **Punch Logic:** Animator trigger `"Punch"` controlled by cooldown
-- **Network:** PPO with LSTM memory for temporal context and punch timing

 # Do You Need Punch Penalties if You Already Have Inverse Rewards?
 You're right to be thinking in terms of redundancy , however: